 Similarly, applying (\ref{rxwwae}) to (\ref{eeylh}), the equations of motion for each mode in the FRW are obtained as follows:

-Saving the explanation of how we have solved (\ref{r4rg2}) for later, we first show the results of the mode-solutions in the RRW and FRW obtained by solving them in the following:
+where $\partial_0^2$ means $\partial_0 \partial_0$.
+Saving the explanation of how we have solved (\ref{r4rg2}) and (\ref{arwrlb}) for later, we first show the results of the mode-solutions in the RRW and FRW obtained by solving them in the following:

 where \begin{itemize}

 \item[$\cdot$] The meaning of $k$ in the subscripts of $\tilde{A}^{(\mu)}_{k}$ and $\tilde{B}_{k} $ is given under (\ref{wyea}) and (\ref{rxwwae}).